fauria/bigger-notes/README.md

 Installation instructions:

-1. Download this project as a zip file or clone it.
+1. Download this project as a zip file (or clone the project).
-2. Unzip, and rename the folder bigger-notes-master to bigger-notes.wdgt
+2. Unzip it, and rename the folder "bigger-notes-master" to "bigger-notes.wdgt".
-3. The icon should change from folder to dashboard widget
+3. Now, the icon should have changed from a blue folder to a black dashboard.
-4. Double click bigger-notes.wdgt to install it
+4. Finally, double click "bigger-notes.wdgt" to install it.